Pjeens/Pj-HW/README1.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- automatically configuring files with Ansible allows users to deploy mutilple servers using a single playbook (IaC)
+- it's allow you to deploy a multitude of servers using a single playbook

 The playbook implements the following tasks:
-- Install docker.io and python-pip apt packages
+- Install docker.io
+- Install docker container
+- Launch docker container: elk
 - Install python-pip package
-- Downloads docker container sebp/elk:761
-- Download and launch docker elk container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.